marijnh/Eloquent-JavaScript/15_event.md

 {{quote {author: "Marcus Aurelius", title: Meditations, chapter: true}

 You have power over your mind—not outside events.
 Realize this, and you will find strength.

 quote}}

 {{index stoicism, "Marcus Aurelius", input, timeline, "control flow"}}

-Some programs work with direct user input, such as mouse and keyboard.
-That kind of input isn't available as a whole at the start of your program—it comes in piece by piece, and the program is expected to react to it as it occurs.
+Some programs work with direct user input, such as mouse and keyboard actions.
+That kind of input isn't available as neatly organized data structure—it comes in piece by piece, in real time, and the program is expected to respond to it as it happens.

 ## Event handlers